ealvarezabasto/Splunk-SIEM-Development-Projects/Splunk Apps & Add-Ons.md

 * Using AWS Add-On to extract data from AWS.
 The AWS Add-on has required scripts that connect to your AWS Environment and retrieve the required logs and other information, and add it as part of Splunk environment.

-#### * **Example 1**
-* Using Splunk Add-on for Unix and Linux for:
-* Field extraction
-* Monitors file and directories
-* Has scripts that run and give you the output related to the CPU utility utilization, the overall badwidth and disk space
-*